-From Dan on January 28th, 2009 in General Remodel
+From Dean Dowd on January 28, 2009 in General Remodel

->

-> While some homeowners want to get away from winter, others like to get away to winter.
+While some homeowners want to get away from winter, others like to get away to winter.
 These snow-loving enthusiasts are the logical owners of ski cabins; oases of solitude, silence, and all sorts of snowy activities.
 In fact, there’s a good chance that many of you reading this now are soon planning a trip to your respective ski cabins and mulling over some ideas for summer upgrades.

 Well look no further.
 In the interest of satisfying your snowy salivations, here are some ideas for ski cabin remodeling that could make your soft-packed home away from home a little more homey.